Future Homes Standard: how tradespeople can prepare

 |---|---|

-| Plumbers/Heating Engineers | MCS Certification for heat pumps |
+| Plumbers/Heating Engineers | MCS Certification for heat pump installations and maintenance |

-| Electricians | Part P Certification |
+| Electricians | Part P Certification to ensure electrical safety and compliance |

-| Insulators | TrustMark Accreditation |
+| Insulators | TrustMark Accreditation to demonstrate quality and reliability in insulation services |

-| Window Fitters | TrustMark Accreditation |
+| Window Fitters | TrustMark Accreditation for quality triple glazing installations |

-| Roofers | TrustMark Accreditation |
+| Roofers | TrustMark Accreditation to ensure proper installation of solar panels and roof insulation |

 Essential skills and certifications